 Once you are notified that your licence has been cancelled, you must return it to VicRoads.
 Failure to do so may delay your ability to restore your licence.
 Other penalties may also be imposed if you ignore that obligation.

 Before your licence can be restored, you will need to complete at least one assessment.
-An assessment consists of an interview with a counselor who determines whether alcohol is a serious problem in your life.
-If the assessment counselor asks you to supply a copy of your driving record, you can obtain one from VicRoads.
+An assessment consists of an interview with a counsellor who determines whether alcohol is a serious problem in your life.
+If the assessment counsellor asks you to supply a copy of your driving record, you can obtain one from VicRoads.

 Depending upon the result of the assessment and the nature of your offence, you may be required to attend a driver education program.
 The court may also require you to attend a driver education program as a condition of restoring your licence.
 The basic driver education program lasts for eight hours.